 The Greenhouse Gas Management Institute, a registered nonprofit organization, trains, certifies, and networks a global community of experts that account, audit and manage GHG emissions based on world-class training and professional standards.
 The Institute's membership includes individuals and organizations, from beginners to certified professionals, working on all aspects of climate change.
-Founded in 2007 through a partnership between ClimateCHECK and the GHG Expert Network, the Institute works with the World Resources Institute, the World Bank, the United Nations, the Carbon Disclosure Project, Point Carbon, Harvard University Extension School and our exceptional faculty on training and professional development programs utilizing innovative internet tools to ensure that professionals will be available to support future market mechanisms and other policy responses to climate change.
+Founded in 2007 through a partnership between ClimateCHECK and the GHG Expert Network, the Institute works with the World Resources Institute, the World Bank, the United Nations, the Carbon Disclosure Project, Point Carbon, Harvard University Extension School and our exceptional faculty on training and professionals will be available to support future market mechanisms and other policy responses to climate change.
 For more information, go to www.ghginstitute.org that the emissions reductions needed to stop climate change can be achieved while boosting profitability and competitiveness.
 Companies, states, regions, and cities around the world are realizing there are significant economic as well as environmental advantages of taking decisive action now.
 The Climate Group was founded in 2004 and has offices in the United Kingdom, the United States, China, India, and Australia.